This post contains affiliate links.

 What personally disappointed me is the very poor treatment of the paranormal side of the story.
 The CGI scene I named is part of this treatment, but other than that, the movie doesn’t have any memorable paranormal undercurrent going.

 In this take on the Amityville saga, that’s just a retelling of the story we know, I think the social commentary was in making Butch a drug fiend.
 Without becoming an exploitation movie, we are faced with the ugly truth of hard drug abuse, and how things are worse than ever in that sense.

-I definitely recommend Amityville fans to watch it.
+I definitely recommend Amityville fans to watch it, especially when looking for horror movies on Netflix.
 Seen from my own point of view of a fan, it’s nice to see new retellings of a story one knows, even if just to reminisce.

 This must be the second time I watch an Amityville movie that is in fact a prequel, and not a version of Jay Anson’s novel; telling the story of the DeFeos and not the Lutzs.